olivertwistor/2048/README.md

 This application is licensed under an *MIT License*.
 You can read the full license terms in the file [LICENSE](LICENSE).

-The application is based on 2048 by Gabriele Cirulli, licensed under an *MIT License*.
+The application is based on [2048 by Gabriele Cirulli][1], licensed under an *MIT License*.

 You can read the full license terms for third-party dependencies in the file